MattRangel/odin-recipes/README.md

-Working through lessos in The Odin Project.
+Working through lessons in The Odin Project.